CrisFlagg/Rahul/tutorial.md

 - Open `notebooks/ai_music_tutorial.ipynb`, run cells top-to-bottom.

-- For YouTube tutorial:
+- For the YouTube tutorial:
   ```
   export YOUTUBE_API_KEY=your_key_here
   jupyter lab
   ```
   Open `notebooks/youtube_ai_music_tutorial.ipynb` and run cells.

 You’re set.
 If you’d like a short video walkthrough tailored to your setup, I can add one next.
+For any step above, feel free to ask for clarification—I’m happy to expand further.